mavryk-network/flexmasa/src/doc/daemons-upgrade.md

 Both examples above, activate the protocol `Hangzhou`, and propose the `Ithaca` upgrade.
 The sandbox network will do a full voting round followed by a protocol change.
-Finally, Flexseta will kill all processes once the daemon-upgrade test is complete.
+Finally, Flextesa will kill all processes once the daemon-upgrade test is complete.

 * If you are using the docker image, valid `tezos-*` executables are already in